 The American Interprofessional Health Collaborative (AIHC) Membership Committee, in conjunction with the AIHC Membership Awards Subcommittee, is thrilled to announce a call for nominations for 6 AIHC awards.
+The submission deadline for awards is Monday, August 4, 11:59 ET.

 The awards are:

-• AIHC Outstanding Faculty Mentor Award
+- AIHC Outstanding Faculty Mentor Award

-• AIHC Interprofessional Collaborative Practice Award
+- AIHC Interprofessional Collaborative Practice Award

-• AIHC Interprofessional Educator Award
+- AIHC Interprofessional Educator Award

-• AIHC Interprofessional Scholarship Award
+- AIHC Interprofessional Scholarship Award

-• AIHC Individual Student Award for Interprofessional Collaborative Practice
+- AIHC Individual Student Award for Interprofessional Collaborative Practice

-• AIHC Student Team Award for Interprofessional Collaborative Practice
+- AIHC Student Team Award for Interprofessional Collaborative Practice

 The award descriptions, selection criteria, assessment rubrics and nomination links can be found below under the name of each award.